mgechev/blog.mgechev.com/_drafts/simply-typed-lambda-calculus.md

 };
 ```

-The function application `t t` from above can be expressed with the rule above using Peg.js.
+The function application `t t` from above can be expressed with this Peg rule.
 In general, we can have one expression or abstraction followed by 0 or more other applications.

 We name the left term `l` and the right one `r`, after that, in case of a match, we return an object (AST node) with type `abstraction`, `left` and `right` branches.